 The developers pointed out that much of the low-quality agricultural land would be converted to pasture to control vegetation.

-Rezolv Energy said it is evaluating technology solutions and loan financing options for the endeavor.
+Rezolv Energy, based in the Czech Republic’s capital Prague, said it is evaluating technology solutions and loan financing options for the endeavor.
 Two months ago, the company bought 51% in the Vis Viva wind power project of 450 MW in Buzău county from Low Carbon, based in the United Kingdom.

 Rezolv Energy was established only this year, backed by EUR 500 million from British investment fund Actis.